New York State sues Internet lender over 'exorbitant' loan rates

 The company, Western Sky Financial LLC, claims ties to the Cheyenne River Sioux Tribe in South Dakota and immunity from state and federal law.

-Schneiderman, in a lawsuit filed in New York State court in Manhattan, accused the company of charging interest rates of as much as 355 percent to New Yorkers who took out personal loans.
+Schneiderman, in a lawsuit filed in New York State court in Manhattan, accused the company of charging interest rates of as much as 355 percent to New Yorkers who took out personal lonas.

 New York law prohibits most non-bank lenders not licensed by the state from charging more than 16 percent interest on small, unsecured loans.